WARNING: If you installed anything before May 1, 2025, you'll need to start over due to major changes in the dataset and network structure!

 - Select "Slack" from the "Type" dropdown menu.

-- Select "Info" from the "Level" dropdown menu.
+- Select "Info" from the "Level" dropdown menu. # This will show you all syslog alerts, adjust the level as needed

 - Copy and paste the following URL into the "Webhook URL" field:

-- Click "Send Test Alert" to test the connection. # It will generate a test alert on your Gotify's dashboard
+- Click "Send Test Alert" to test the connection. # It will generate a test alert on your Gotify's dashboard (and a notification on your Android device)

 - Click "Save" to confirm.